Skip to content

 API KeyAccess token for programmatic integration, with granular scopes (read, write, search)

-JWTSigned JSON Web Token that carries identity and permission claims
+JWTSigned JSON Web Token carrying identity and permission claims

-Trust FolderFilesystem scope allowed for operations; validated before any tool call
+Trust FolderAllowed filesystem scope for operations; validated before any tool call

 Security Best Practices

-Hard-coded Blocklist: Files like .env, .key, .pem are blocked by Guardian before any processing — regardless of authentication.
+Hard-coded blocklist: Files like .env, .key, and .pem are blocked by the Guardian before any processing — regardless of authentication.
 Security by code, not by configuration.

 Integration with Your System